cafalchio/photography_website/README.md

 ![LightHouse Desktop](assets/images/readme/light_desktop.png)

 The major concerns were the speed to load the images.
 The images were reduced both in size and optimizila image compressor.
 The speed increased but it is still a concern in slow phone connection.
+So images were converted to jpg format and the quality was reduced.

 ### Unfixed Bugs

-Could not find a way to make a button to return to the page after openning a full size image.
+Could not find a way to make a button to return to the page after openning a full size image.git

 ## Deployment